End discrimination against tenants who receive housing benefit

 ‘No DSS’ bans make it difficult for tenants receiving benefits to find a home – even if they can afford the rent.
 Tenants say bans make them feel like second-class citizens, and some people even become homeless as a result.

-These bans are often unlawful and leave you at risk of being sued.
+These bans are unlawful and leave you at risk of being sued.

-But we’ve made this guide to help you comply with equality law, by setting out what you need to do to make sure your business does not discriminate against people who receive housing benefit or Universal Credit.
+So, we’ve made this guide to help you comply with equality law.
+It sets out what you need to do to make sure your business does not discriminate against people who receive housing benefit or Universal Credit.

 Why is it unlawful to discriminate against people receiving benefits?